stoicdataguy/cdss-applied-ml-2019/README.md

   - 1.4 : Feature Engineering
     - Polynomial Featues
     - Label Encodings

+> Q: How do you clean your data and look for patterns ?

 #### 02 Models: [10%]
   - 2.1 : Linear Regression: l1, l2, elastic net
   - 2.2 : Logistic Regression